Wasilewski6860/ReminderApp/README.md

 # Reminder App
 Reminder App is a simple and easy-to-use app for scheduling tasks and creating reminders with an alarm to notify you of events.
-It allows you to view different categories of tasks such as Today, Scheduled, Flagged and others, as well as create your own reminder groups
+It allows you to view different categories of tasks such as "Today", "Scheduled", "With flag" and others, as well as create your own reminder groups
 <p align="center">
   <img src="screenshots/gif/main.gif" width="30%" />
   <img src="screenshots/gif/creating_reminder.gif" width="30%" />